-Sue: You should have stayed for Part Four, though.
-You might have changed your mind.top
+Sue: You should have stayed for Part Four.
+You never know, you might have changed your mind.

-Sue: The two episodes in the middle were dreadful but it pulled itself together for the last episode.
-I thought some of the concepts were very strong, but there were too many monsters, not enough variety in the location, and the direction was poor.
+Sue: The two episodes in the middle were dreadful, but it pulled itself together for the last episode.
+I thought some of the concepts were pretty good, but there were far too many monsters, not enough variety in the locations, and the direction was poor.
 Peter Davison was very, very good, though.
 Even if he did look like a sack of potatoes.